saltict/availproject.github.io/docs/about/faucet.md

    Your wallet will receive 5 AVL tokens once the transaction status is marked as `Complete`.
 You can request AVL tokens every 3 hours.

    <p align="center"><img src="/img/faucet/8.png" alt="Transaction Complete" width="50%"/></p>

+If you encounter any issues, please feel free to reach out to the Avail team and greater community on Discord.